-Accommodations
+Accommodations\

-Reasonable accommodations are provided for eligible students through the SSC in compliance with the Americans with Disabilities Act (ADA), and Section 504.
+Reasonable accommodations are provided for eligible students through the Student Success Center (SSC) in compliance with the Americans with Disabilities Act (ADA), and Section 504.
 Reasonable accommodation is provided on a case-by-case basis through an interactive process between requesting students and the college.
 The college is not obligated to fundamentally alter its programs to accommodate students; therefore, some accommodation requests may not be granted.

-At the postsecondary level, students are required to self-identify as a person with a disability, and affirmatively make a request for accommodation to the college.
-In accordance with the procedures outlined below, students should arrange a meeting with the SSC coordinator to request accommodation.
-Students should not make accommodation requests directly to faculty members; if this occurs, faculty members will refer students to the SSC coordinator.
-Once a request has been made to the SSC coordinator, the college will begin the interactive process to determine what, if any, reasonable accommodation is available.
+At the postsecondary level, students are required to self-identify as a person with a disability and affirmatively make a request for accommodation to the college.
+In accordance with the procedures outlined below, students should arrange a meeting with the SSSC to request accommodations.
+Students should not make accommodation requests directly to faculty members; if this occurs, faculty members will refer students to the SSSC.
+Once a request has been made to the SSSC, the college will begin the interactive process to determine what, if any, reasonable accommodation is available.